trafiiik/bug-bounty/README.md

 I've neglected taking real notes of what I am trying to exploit, remarks, fails etc..

-I am using Obsidian for note taking as I find it gives you to ability to organize notes of different programs quite easily.
+I am using Obsidian for note taking as I find it gives you the ability to organize notes of different programs quite easily.

 Taking notes also helps you process what you've done, what worked and what didn't so it can greatly help you find a bug and it gets you unstuck.